LiteLDev/LegacyScriptEngine/docs/apis/GameAPI/Server.md

     The weather you want to set (0 represents Clear, 1 represents Rain, 2 represents Thunder)
 - Return value: Whether the setting was successful.
 - Return value type: `Boolean`

+### Get Dimension ID

+!!! warning
+This function is only available in 0.19.0 and later.

+`mc.getDimensionId(name)`

+- Parameters:
+  - name : `String`
+    Dimension name
+- Return value: Dimension ID corresponding to the dimension name, or `null` if the dimension name is invalid
+- Return value type: `Number`

+### Get Dimension Name

+!!! warning
+This function is only available in 0.19.0 and later.

+`mc.getDimensionName(dimid)`

+- Parameters:
+  - dimid : `Integer`
+    Dimension ID
+- Return value: Dimension name corresponding to the dimension ID, or `null` if the dimension ID is invalid
+- Return value type: `String`